Five key takeaways from Trump-Starmer meeting in UK

 Return to Bagram

-The US president again criticised the chaotic pullout from Afghanistan in 2021 under his predecessor, former US President Joe Biden.
+The US president again criticised the chaotic pullout from Afghanistan in 2021 under his predecessor, Joe Biden.

 But while repeating his criticism of the withdrawal this time, he hinted at a possible deal with the Taliban for the US military to return to the Bagram airbase in Afghanistan.